ShayFash/PatientManagementsystem/README.md

 In the project directory on the first command line, run the following commands:
 ```
 cd group3/server
+pip install flask
 flask run
 ```
-This will start up the back end server next, in the second tab/window run:
+This will start up the back end server and install Python Flask at 1.1.2 next, in the second tab/window run:
 ```
 cd group3/src/react-components